npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 <p>Duration has been encoded with two attributes, duration, and durationWithNotations.
 The durationWithNotations is the important one as it will include any tied note information </p>
 <h3>Location</h3>
 <p>Location is encoded with two attributes, a measure int and location in the bar as denominator.</p>

+<h2>Other encoding</h2>
 <h3>Markings</h3>
-<p>Markings is an array including any note event.
-For most of the work I do this works well, but it is easy to modify the code to change this if needed.
+<p>Markings is an array of string values including any additional information besides frequency, location and duration.
+This works well for me, but it is easy to modify the code to change this if needed.
 I have worked through the MusicXML spec.
 There are probably faster ways to do this, but its here being used as a preprocessor</p>

-<h3>Tests</h3>
+<h2>Testing</h2>
-<p>The tests folder contains the usual tests you would expect.
-I have also included a visualisation test using D3.js</p>
+<p>The tests folder contains  what you would expect.
+I have also included some visualisation tests D3.js and Express</p>

 <h3>Usage</h3>
+<p>Logging is optional and handy to turn on if run into any issues during parsing.
+You can pass a flag to return basic stats.
+You can also pass the module a metadata object, a group of key value pairs which will also be included in the note and rest events </p>